AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-microsoft-teams/manage-wf-notifications-approval-requests-ms-teams.md

 You receive a communication notification when someone comments on an item you are associated with, or includes you in an update.
 From the communication notification, you can perform the following actions:

-* **Reply**: Click to reply to the comment or update.
+* **Reply**: Click to reply to the comment or [!UICONTROL update].
 Your reply also appears in the update stream where the comment appears in Workfront.
 * **View in Workfront**: Select to view the comment and the item in Workfront, which is opened in a new tab.
 * **Status**: Click, then select a new status for the work item that the comment or update is about.